 3. Moderation is a ‘just’ a starter job, a means to an end.

-It’s true that many people begin their careers in Moderation, and then move into other social roles in the same wheelhouse (eg Trust and Safety, Social Media Management or Marketing).
-However, there are loads of others who choose to remain in Moderation and enjoy the day-to-day challenges that come with the role.
+It’s true that many people begin their careers in Moderation, and then move into other related social roles (eg Trust and Safety, Social Media Management or Marketing).
+However, many others choose to remain in Moderation and enjoy the day-to-day challenges that come with the role.
 Sociologists, Linguists, Care Workers, people fascinated by culture changes or with a special interest in a particular charity etc., even criminal law experts continue to hone their understanding of the human experience through their work as Professional Moderators.

 4. All Moderators do is ‘play’ on social media and in video games.

-It is true that Moderators will spend much of their job logged into [insert your favourite platform].
+It is true that Moderators will spend much of their job logged into multiple platforms.
 However what they’re doing with this time is quite the opposite of ‘playing’.
 This team is combing your brands’ pages (or reviewing content via a 3rd party tool) for any content which requires intervention – be it a question from your community, a complaint or, at worst, a suicide threat by a user or a violent threat against your organisation (or one of its employees).
 The job may cause Compassion Fatigue, PTSD, Trauma, Depression and overall work stress.

 Every company wants to care for the wellbeing of their team regardless of the role.
 However, moderators have rarely received the respect they deserve in the past for having the strength of character to handle, what is at times, some extremely disturbing content with patience and professionalism.
 And if morality and ethics ain’t your bag, think about this: Facebook paid out millions in a settlement against former and current moderators due to the lack of support granted them in the role.